Frog battery

 A frog battery is an electrochemical battery consisting of a number of dead frogs (or sometimes live ones), which form the cells of the battery connected in a series arrangement.
 It is a kind of biobattery.
 It was used in early scientific investigations of electricity and academic demonstrations.

 The principle behind the battery is the injury potential created in a muscle when it is damaged, although this was not fully understood in the 18th and 19th centuries; the potential being caused incidentally due to the dissection of the frog's muscles.

 The frog battery is an example of a class of biobatteries which can be made from any number of animals.
 The general term for an example of this class is the muscular pile.

 The first well-known frog battery was created by Carlo Matteucci in 1845, but there had been others before him.
 Matteucci also created batteries out of other animals, and Giovanni Aldini created a battery from ox heads.

 Background

 In the early days of electrical research, a common method of detecting electric current was by means of a frog's leg galvanoscope.
-A good supply of live frogs was kept to hand by the researcher ready to have their legs prepared for the galvanoscope.
+A good supply of live frogs was kept on hand by the researcher ready to have their legs prepared for the galvanoscope.
 Frogs were therefore a convenient material to use in other experiments.
 They were small, easily handled, the legs were especially sensitive to electric current, and they carried on responding longer than other animal candidates for this role.